Copilot-Language/copilot/README.md

 Therefore, each stream definition directly gives us a recurrence equation and initial conditions for the associated sequence.

-The translation process mostly :
+The translation process mostly:

-* onverts the types and operators, using uninterpreted functions to handle non-linear operators and external functions.
+* converts the types and operators, using uninterpreted functions to handle non-linear operators and external functions.
 * creates a sequence for each stream, local stream ands external stream.

 The reader is invited to use the *light prover* on the examples with `debugMode = true`, in order to have a look at the SMTLib code produced.
-For instance, if we check the property `"pos"` on the previous example involving the Fibonacci sequence, we get :
+For instance, if we check the property `"pos"` on the previous example involving the Fibonacci sequence, we get:

 ```
 <step>  (set-logic QF_UFLIA)